Arseni1919/Learning_CS224N/README.md

   - via prompting
   - by distilling rationales from big LMs into small LMs
   - by finetuning LMs on their own rationales , iteratively
-  - counterfractual evaluation reveals reasoning may not be systematic
+  - counterfactual evaluation reveals reasoning may not be systematic
 - Language model agents:
   - prompting and in-context learning
   - BAGEL for synthetic demonstrations: exploration and iterative relabeling